trustoverip/tswg-acdc-specification/spec/spec.md

 #### Rule discovery

 In compact form, the discovery of either the Rule section as a whole or a given Rule or Rule-group begins with the provided SAID.
 Because the SAID, `d`, field of any block is a cryptographic digest with high collision resistance, it provides a universally unique identifier to the referenced block details (whole rule section or individual rule).
-The discovery of a service endpoint URL that provides database access to a copy of the rule section or to any of its rules or rule-groups may be bootstrapped via an OOBI that links the service endpoint URL to the SAID of the respective block [@OOBI_ID].
+The discovery of a service endpoint URL that provides database access to a copy of the rule section or to any of its rules or rule-groups may be bootstrapped via an OOBI that links the service endpoint URL to the SAID of the respective block [[ref: OOBI]].
 Alternatively, the Issuer may provide as an attachment at issuance a copy of the referenced contract associated with the whole rule section or any rule.
 In either case, after a successful issuance exchange, the Issuee of any ACDC will have either a copy or a means of obtaining a copy of any referenced contracts in whole or in part of all ACDCs so issued.
 That Issuee will then have everything subsequently needed to make a successful presentation or disclosure to a Disclosee.
 This is the essence of percolated discovery.

 #### Rule-group